ibm-cloud-docs/devsecops/devsecops-tutorial.md

 1. Navigate back to the merge request.
 1. Merge the request so that your changes are copied to the master branch of your application repository: the CI pipeline is automatically triggered.

-Simplified flow of tasks in the pipeline: (Utility tasks have been omitted.
+Simplified flow of tasks in the pipeline: (Utility tasks are omitted.
 For example, status-check update on GitHub, credential fetching).

 ![DevSecOps PR Tasks](images/devsecops-ci-pr-tasks.png){: caption="DevSecOps PR Tasks" caption-side="bottom"}

 In the DevSecOps world, shift left is a practice referred to preventing and finding issues like defects, security vulnerabilities and performing compliance checks early in the software delivery process.

 * Checks that can be run on the code/repository itself and do not need the built image, should be run as early as possible to prevent non-compliant code from being merged to master branch of repository.
-Evidence is not collected from the PR pipeline, its goal is to shift compliance checks, as far left as possible.
+Evidence is not collected from the PR pipeline.
+Its goal is to shift compliance checks, as far left as possible.
 * All checks are done every pipeline run, even if a previous check fails, the pipeline progresses to the next one.
 To evaluate if you have any failures in your run, you need to check the final step of your pipeline, which has a pipeline evaluator.
 * If you are trying to merge an emergency fix, and want to bypass compliance checks, add a label to your merge request to indicate this.
 The same label must be provided when running the CD pipeline.